Tolkien fandom: TheOneRing.net (or TORn)

 In 2003, Cold Spring Press released TORn's book The People's Guide to J.R.R.
 Tolkien with essays defending fantasy as a genre, discussions of Tolkien's views of good and evil, and an examination of cultural norms.
 The foreword by the Tolkien scholar Tom Shippey says: "The Internet, the experience of continually answering questions and receiving comments ... give the organizers of TheOneRing.net a perspective which is uniquely broad, and uniquely full of surprises, some of which would have pleased Tolkien very much, but which he could not have expected."
 A second volume was published in 2004.
 Over 1,500 "Ringers" (Lord of the Rings fans) came to the TheOneRing.net Oscar party at the Hollywood, American Legion on 28 February 2004, attended by Jackson, Fran Walsh, Elijah Wood and other cast and crew.
 On 2 September 2004, eleven commemorative kauri trees, paid for by TORn members, were planted in Willowbank Park in Wellington, New Zealand, Peter Jackson's home town.
 The number eleven represented the nine members of the Fellowship of the Ring, plus one each for Jackson and Tolkien.
 TheOneRing.net teamed up with Creation Entertainment to present The One Ring Celebration (ORC) in 2005, 2006, and 2007.
 Its sister convention, Eastern LOTR Fan Gathering (ELF), met in the eastern U.S. in 2005 and 2006.
 These conventions included panels and signings by leading members of the cast.
 In November 2008 and December 2011, TheOneRing.net and Red Carpet Tours staged a 14-night cruise between Auckland and Sydney, including excursions to film locations.

 Other sites

 TheOneRing.com (TORc) is a Tolkien fan site that caters more to the fans of Tolkien's literary works than Jackson's films.
 It was founded by Jonathan Watson, Ted Tschopp and David Mullich in April 1999.
 As of 2025, Watson has continued to run the website.
 The site is referenced by Tolkien Studies.

 The Encyclopedia of Arda provides a detailed online reference to Middle-earth, mirrored at GlyphWeb.

-A fan edit of the theatrical cut of The Lord of the Rings: The Two Towers exists, called The Two Towers: The Purist Edit.
-Most of the changes in 2007 were incorporated into The Lord of the Rings – The Purist Edition, a fan edit which turns the entire trilogy into an eight-hour film without most of the changes.